by Dr. Charles Handler and Mark C. Healy, M.A.

-Many of you who follow my articles know that I have a keen interest in the pre-employment assessment industry, and write quite a bit about its trends and happenings within.
-My interest in data and trends has led to an annual online screening and assessment usage survey.
+Many of you who follow our articles know that we have a keen interest in the pre-employment assessment industry, and write quite a bit about its trends and happenings within.
+Our interest in data and trends has led to an annual online screening and assessment usage survey.

-The idea for this survey was born back in 2002, when I became frustrated over the lack of available information about the usage of pre-employment screening and assessment tools.
+The idea for this survey was born back in 2002, when we became frustrated over the lack of available information about the usage of pre-employment screening and assessment tools.
 This lack of information has been a challenge because though everyone seems to be saying that screening is becoming a hot area, there’s little actual data available to confirm this statement or to tell us how hot it really is.
 This lack of information also makes it hard for those of us who follow this industry closely to provide factual information about how companies are using online screening and assessment tools, and what the results of this usage have been.
 This year we have made a few changes to the survey questions to help us be sure we are staying up to date with some of the major trends and issues that pertain to assessment and the manner in which it is integrated into the hiring process.

-In order to provide some extra motivation, here’s a quick summary of the trends identified in last year’s results (for a more in-depth look, please see last year’s results).
+In order to provide some extra motivation, here’s a quick summary of the trends identified in last year’s results.

 Summary of Findings

-- People professionals report a lack of understanding, weak budgets, or a general lack of support for online tools as their primary obstacles to adoption or greater use of modern prescreening and assessment technology.
+- Respondents report a lack of understanding, weak budgets, or a general lack of support for online tools as their primary obstacles to adoption or greater use of modern prescreening and assessment technology.

 There clearly is a growing interest in scientifically derived hiring tools.
-This trend is encouraging and, in our experience, not surprising.
-We feel these numbers will continue to grow as more organizations understand the value in properly evaluating the impact of screening and assessment tools, seeing for themselves how quality hiring tools can improve a workforce.
+This trend is encouraging but not particularly surprising; these numbers will continue to grow as more organizations understand the value in properly evaluating the impact of screening and assessment tools, seeing for themselves how quality hiring tools can improve a workforce.

 This Year’s Survey